alined908/phoodi/README.md

 - [ ] Add friends, redux action/websockets
 - [ ] Create Restauraunt Entity (primary key = yelp_id)
 - [ ] Outline itinerary of meetup
-- [ ] Notification Bell doesnt appear if public and member
 - [ ] Add capacity if wanted and adjust circles to meetups
 - [ ] Ban used again for some reason
 - [ ] Disable actions if event is in the past